 Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that OVC has designated to be critical, will not proceed to peer review nor receive further consideration.
-Under this solicitation, OVC has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, resumes/curriculum vitae of key personnel, and Letters of Support.
+Under this solicitation, OVC has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, resumes or curriculum vitae (CVs) of key personnel, Letters of Support from stakeholders, and sample publications.
 Applicants must address a series of questions within the Program Narrative section of the solicitation.
-The responses should address the-
+The responses should address the following and will be scored accordingly (see Selection Criteria on page 23 for details):